-- Service objectives generally capture the quantities of service - ▶ Number of clients, time frames, units of services, completion - ▶ i.e. How many widgets they make? - Outcome objectives measure larger impact of services and changes in conditions - What is the end or ultimate goal of program? - > Discussion on customer satisfaction surveys-can be problematic if only measure - ▶ i.e. How do we know the widgets work? - Deliverables are the end products of certain contracts, depending on how a contract is framed - Various considerations: how to measure, cost of tracking, documentation, standardizations
+- ▶ Service objectives generally capture the quantities of service - ▶ Number of clients, time frames, units of services, completion - How many widgets they make? - Outcome objectives measure larger impact of services and changes in conditions - What is the end or ultimate goal of program? - Discussion on customer satisfaction surveys-can be problematic if only measure - How do we know the widgets work? - Deliverables are the end products of certain contracts, depending on how a contract is framed - Various considerations: how to measure, cost of tracking, documentation, standardizations

-Main Steps in Procurement Process 2.
-Publish Procurement / 3.
+2. Publish Procurement / 3.
 Bidders Conference / 4.
 Q & A

-2. Publish Procurement - Contracts Department releases procurement on City website, via email, publishing in local newspapers

-PM submits 3 or more names to Contracts for Review Panel

-3. Bidders Conference - OCM Procurement Specialist will facilitate meeting, with primary info coming from PM; Contracts staff records meeting and all bidder questions
+- 2. Publish Procurement Contracts Department releases procurement on City website, via email, publishing in local newspapers - ▶ PM submits 3 or more names to Contracts for Review Panel - 3.
+Bidders Conference CM will facilitate meeting, with primary info coming from PM; Contracts staff records meeting and all bidder questions